Yukon Foster Care Application Process: Timeline and Steps

 Once the mutual assessment is complete and your references are verified, HSS issues a foster home license under the Child and Family Services Act.
 The license specifies the types of placements your home is approved for (emergency, short-term, long-term, specialized) and the age range of children.

-Foster home licenses must be renewed annually.
-Renewal requires an updated home visit and confirmation that your training log is current, including First Aid and CPR certification at Level C. The 2026 Auditor General report found that HSS had historical lapses in completing annual reviews for 58% of homes — meaning many approved caregivers were operating past their renewal date without the department noticing.
+Foster home license renewal is annual.
+Ask HSS for the current renewal package and its exact inspection and record requirements, and keep your training log current, including First Aid and CPR certification at Level C. The 2026 Auditor General report found historical lapses in completing annual reviews for 58% of homes.
 Maintaining your own compliance log protects both you and any child placed in your home.

 Realistic Timeline